Trust propagation

-DBaD is designed to govern how trust moves across a trace, not just how one action is scored.
+DBaD governs how trust moves across a trace, not just how one action is scored.

-This visual shows the normal path from action to downstream trust use, the main points where DBaD constrains trust, and the resulting governance states when continuity, verification, lineage, or trajectory break.
+This visual shows the normal path from action to downstream trust use, the points where DBaD constrains trust, and the governance states when continuity, verification, lineage, or trajectory break.

 Trust Flow Diagram